MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-end-to-end-testing.md

 ## 5. Run the test example

-In this section, you run the test against the sample configuration and deployment.
+The following steps run the test against the sample configuration and deployment.

 1. Open a bash/terminal window.